 “Why didn’t the government provide any fuel subsidy to the agricultural sector, for instance?”
 Himanshu said.
 “You can’t depress agricultural prices and at the same time not provide subsidy to cover input costs.”

 During the mega rallies of his 2014 election campaign, Modi had promised that his government would increase MSPs for farmers.
 But after coming to power, the government walked back on its promise.
 In 2015, responding to a public interest litigation filed by a farmers union in India’s Supreme Court, the government plainly said that it cannot offer higher MSPs.
 Since at least 2015, average growth in MSPs for monsoon crops such as paddy, soybean, and millet has been just 4% compared to 13% for 2010-2013.

-“The view in the government was — initially after inflation came down — that we should maintain low increases in MSP prices to keep inflation low,” the senior economist told Newlines.
+“The view in the government was — initially after inflation came down — that we should maintain low increases in MSP prices to keep inflation low,” the senior economist said.
 “One of the reasons they believed inflation was so high was because the UPA had substantially increased the MSPs.
 So one of their tactics after coming to power was to scale back those increases.”